 Guide to Shopping Interest Rates & Comparing Mortgage Lenders

 Buyers often shop around when it comes to cars, hotels, flights, and basically most consumer goods or services.
 Yet many don’t when it comes to mortgage lenders.
-In fact, “almost half of borrowers seriously consider only a single mortgage lender or broker before deciding where to apply,” according to the Consumer Financial Protection Bureau.
+In fact, “almost half of all borrowers seriously consider only a single mortgage lender or broker before deciding where to apply,” according to the Consumer Financial Protection Bureau.
 It’s a decision that may cost you thousands of dollars a year.

 Borrowers who consider interest rates offered by more than one lender may see substantial differences in the rates.
 Rates could vary by more than half a percent from lender to lender.
 For example, let’s say you have a 30-year fixed loan for a $350,000 home.
 Getting an interest rate of 4.5% instead of 5% translates into approximately $90 savings per month.
 So over the first five years, you would save about $5,400 in mortgage payments.
 In addition, the lower interest rate means that you’d pay off an additional $1,974 in principal in the first five years, even while making lower payments.

 Not all mortgage lenders work the same.
 Be sure to ask yourself the following questions.
 Do you feel more comfortable working with someone that’s salary-based or commission-based, local or national?
 Do you prefer a bank, credit union, or mortgage broker?
 What are they rated online?
 Like we mentioned earlier, it’s a decision based on personal preference.
 There is no right or wrong answer.

 Let our guide help you when shopping around for interest rates and when comparing mortgage lenders.